AckerlyXu/heima/articles/app-service-web/app-service-web-app-cloning-portal.md

 ---
-title: Web App Cloning using Azure Portal Preview
+title: Web App Cloning using Azure Portal
-description: Learn how to clone your Web Apps to new Web Apps using Azure Portal Preview.
+description: Learn how to clone your Web Apps to new Web Apps using Azure Portal.
 services: app-service\web
 documentationcenter: ''
 author: ahmedelnably